 5. What are the different kinds of support that I can use to develop my main claim and my supporting claims?

 In addition to making use of the following information on examples and evidence, you may want to revisit the answer to these questions from the CORE 101 section of the Handbook.
-The first two questions are from the Opposing Viewpoints assignment; the third is from the Academic Argument assignment.
+The first two questions are from the Approaches to Written Argument assignment; the third is from the Academic Argument assignment.

 Support for a claim in speech, as in writing, may come from primary and secondary sources, as well as from your own observations and experiences.
 The particular forms that support may take include examples, descriptions, narratives, explanations, survey results, and statistics.
 In the case of statistics, remember that citing numbers alone will not be sufficient support for an argument without adequate context and discussion.
 Also keep in mind that a visual aid that clearly conveys statistical data may help your audience follow portions of a speech that rely on numerical data.